alvestemplarios/brute-force-kali-medusa-lab/README.md

 Before performing any attack, it is necessary to identify active hosts and services in the network.

 The following command was used to discover devices in the network:

+nmap -sn 192.168.56.0/24

+The scan identified the Metasploitable machine with the IP address:

+192.168.56.102

+### Port Scan

+To identify running services the following command was executed: nmap -sV 192.168.56.102

+21/tcp   ftp
+80/tcp   http
+445/tcp  smb